Fun Facts About Washington DC

 DC stands for District of Columbia and it was deemed so to honor the famed explorer.

-6. The White House wasn’t always been called that
+6. The White House hasn’t always been called that

 Until 1901, when President Theodore Roosevelt made it official after it appeared in a newspaper article, the White House was called the President’s Palace or the President’s House.